lost-in-Code-au/Cms-example/README.md

 Notes to cover:
+  install rail app command: 	rails new cms-example --database=postgresql --webpack

-ome setup you must do manually if you haven't yet:
+some setup you must do manually if you haven't yet:

   1. Ensure you have defined default url options in your environments files.
 Here is an example of default_url_options appropriate for a development environment